ACassiusD/AES-GCM-Encryption-Algorithm/README.md

 # AES-GCM Encryption Example

-I learned this algorithm so I could implement it in a Chrome extension that stores sensitive user data in Chrome local storage.
+I learned this algorithm so I could implement it in a future Chrome extension that stores sensitive user data in Chrome local storage.
 Since a Chrome extension’s source code is public via "Inspect Element" and the stored data is accessible through Chrome's storage API, I needed to find an algorithm that would let me secure this data through encryption.
 This example demonstrates how to encrypt and decrypt data using AES-GCM combined with a PBKDF2-derived key.

 ## Overview